Azure/ALZ-Bicep/infra-as-code/bicep/modules/policy/assignments/README.md

 This module deploys Azure Policy Assignments to a specified Management Group and also assigns the relevant RBAC for the system-assigned Managed Identities created for policies that require them (e.g DeployIfNotExist & Modify effect policies).

-> If you are looking for the default ALZ policy assignments checkout [`./alzDefaults` directory](alzDefaults/README.md)
+> If you are looking for the default ALZ policy assignments check out [`./alzDefaults` directory](alzDefaults/README.md)

 ## Parameters